Speaking of HealthAre blue light-blocking glasses a must-have?July 05, 2022

-Now, more than a year after her successful surgery, Browne is in remission and recently wrapped up the final phase of her breast reconstruction.
+Now, more than a year after her successful surgery, Polly is in remission and recently wrapped up the final phase of her breast reconstruction.
 She’s seen significant health improvements, including an intentional 11-pound weight loss.

-Browne credits much of her ongoing recovery to the Livestrong program at the YMCA in Mankato, which helped launch her increased focus on overall fitness.
+Polly credits much of her ongoing recovery to the Livestrong program at the YMCA in Mankato, which helped launch her increased focus on overall fitness.
 She explains Livestrong is a health and fitness program for active chemotherapy patients, recovering cancer patients and cancer survivors.
 Now an alumna of Livestrong, she stays very active, regularly lifting weights, walking, and playing pickleball, golf and softball.

 Through her journey, Polly lauded the Mayo Clinic expertise available in Mankato and how the health care system lived up to its primary value.